Dissertation defence (Machine Technology): DI Heikki Saariluoma

 Time

-DI Heikki Saariluoma defends the dissertation in Machine Technology titled “CONSTRUCTION FEATURES OF A BATTERY CELL CAN PROFITABLY SIMPLIFIED BY ADDITIVE MANUFACTURING ‘A NOVEL CASE STUDY OF LASER POWDER BED FUSION PRODUCED PRISMATIC BATTERY CELL LID’” at the University of Turku on 20 August 2024 at 12.00 (University of Turku, Natura, lecture hall X, Turku).
+DI Heikki Saariluoma defends the dissertation in Machine Technology titled “CONSTRUCTION FEATURES OF A BATTERY CELL CAN PROFITABLY SIMPLIFIED BY ADDITIVE MANUFACTURING ‘A NOVEL CASE STUDY OF LASER POWDER BED FUSION PRODUCED PRISMATIC BATTERY CELL LID’” at the University of Turku on 13 September at 12.00 (University of Turku, Natura, IX lecture hall, Turku).

 Opponent: Dr. Edward W. (Ted) Reutzel (Pennsylvania State University, USA)